 Baklava: Flaky layers of very thin pastry filled with honey and nuts (pistachio, almonds, walnuts), lots of butter, doused in orange blossom sugar syrup.
 Cut in small or larger pieces usually triangle shape.

 Awamat: Fried doughnut balls dipped in syrup with orange blossom.

 Barazek: Sesame pastries, crunchy, nutty, not very sweet.

 Bouza bi Haleeb: A delicious ice cream made with milk, sugar, ground mastic, sugar, orange blossom water, rose water, sahlab powder, kuzu, root starch, cornstarch, pistachios.

-Halawa: A rich desert made with tahini or sesame seeds, sugar citric acid, pistachios, or chocolate.
+Halawa: A rich dessert made with tahini or sesame seeds, sugar citric acid, pistachios, or chocolate.

 Maakroun: Flower and semolina fried cookies dipped in sugar syrup with orange blossom water and lemon juice.
-This sweet is serve on Santa Barbara’s day
+This sweet is served on Santa Barbara’s day

 Maamoul bi Fistok: Small shortbread pastries filled with pistachios

 Maamoul bi Tamer: Small short pastries filled with fresh dates

 Mouhalabieh: An easy refreshing milk flan slightly flavoured with orange flower or rose water topped with unsalted pistachios.